 Project Managers often get caught up in these situations.
 Many subsidiary sites or remote offices have gone off on solo runs – carrying out work under the radar.
 While the Project Manager may deliver well within the set triple constraints, the work may provide no benefit to the corporate strategy.
 Even more seriously, the project may run contrary to the overall strategy, jeopardizing the Project Manager’s future through guilt by association.

 Take the time, when you join a company, to determine what they are trying to achieve at a corporate level.
 Do not hesitate to ask why are we embarking on this project?
 How does it fit in with the overall strategy?
 Just like Colonel Nicholson, your project sponsor may have forgotten the bigger picture and picked a project that will achieve the immediate goals but pull the unit in the wrong, overall direction.

 While Velopi does not offer opportunities to build bridges in Thailand, we do provide excellent project management courses for all stages of your career.
 Please visit our training page or contact us directly to take your next step in project management.
 For your convenience, we run our project management courses in Dublin, Cork, Limerick and Galway.
-Velopi is also a Registered Education Provider for the Project Management Institute and an Approved Training Provider for Quality and Qualifications Ireland (QQI) so you are in good hands.
+Velopi is also an Authorized Training Partner of the Project Management Institute and an Approved Training Provider for Quality and Qualifications Ireland (QQI) so you are in good hands.